 - Follow us on on Facebook and on LinkedIn.

 Continual Updates on Surrogate’s Court Operations as They Evolve

-We have been keeping our clients updated in real-time with respect to Surrogate’s Court operations as New York State sets up virtual courthouses statewide.
+We have been keeping our clients updated in real-time with respect to Surrogate’s Court operations as the New York State and New York City court systems begin to reopen.

 Further, uncontested COVID-related estate matters are now deemed essential and may be filed.

 We are keeping our clients updated as the courts progress.
 We receive updates from the local courts and from the State’s Chief Judge and Chief Administrative Judge, and we convey that information to our clients and potential clients in real-time via direct contact and through social media.
 You can follow us on Facebook and on LinkedIn to stay up-to-date.

 If you would like to discuss how your estate issue may be affected by the evolving protocols, please contact us for a free consultation.
 And as always, reach out to us with any concerns you may have.